GLOBAL MARKETS-Asia shares edge up; markets look for central bank largesse

 SYDNEY, April 29 Asian shares inched ahead while the dollar lost ground as investors counted on easy money from central banks in the euro zone and United States to offset the risk of further disappointment from global economic data.

-Singapore's share market added 0.2 percent, while Australia's market gained 0.4 percent thanks to ongoing strength in banking stocks.
-South Korean shares were a fraction softer, as was the Hang Seng Index.
+Singapore's share market added 0.2 percent, while Australia's market added 0.5 percent thanks to ongoing strength in banking stocks.
+South Korean shares were a fraction softer as was the Hang Seng Index.

-In Europe, Italian stocks were set to rally after a coalition government was named over the weekend, putting an end to two months of political impasse.

-Financial spreadbetters expect Italy's FTSE MIB to surge 178 points, or 1.1 percent on Monday.
-Britain's FTSE 100 to open 0.05 percent, while Germany's DAX was seen up 0.17 percent and France's CAC 40 0.10 percent.

 While recent disappointing growth data from the U.S., China and the euro zone has undermined commodity markets and pushed down bond yields, it has had limited impact on global equities.